Born in the US But Never Lived There – Do You Have to File US Taxes?

 The final option is to become compliant under an IRS amnesty program such as the Streamlined Procedure.
 The majority of people who use this program don’t end up owing any US tax, so the only cost is the cost of filing.

-Many people, such as parents, can end up receiving money from the US government in the longer term in fact, in the form of refundable tax credits.
+In fact, many people, such as parents, can end up receiving money from the US government in the longer term, in the form of refundable tax credits.

 Each person’s circumstances are unique, and the most sensible option for people who were born in the US but never lived there to avoid possible issues is to seek specialist advice from a US expat tax expert.